ilhamakbarki/Battery-Zira/README.md

 ## Install

-+ [Download](https://github.com/JustABeginning/Battery-Zira/releases) all the files and extract/save them in a folder (Give it any name) [All the files must be in the same folder].
++ [Download](https://github.com/JustABeginning/Battery-Zira/releases) the zip file and extract/save it in a folder (Give it any name) [All the extracted components must be in the same folder].

 ### Auto